Millionaire Hot Seat

 Millionaire Hot Seat, also known as Hot Seat, is an Australian television quiz show.
-The show was a spin-off of Who Wants to Be a Millionaire? and began airing on the Nine Network on 20 April 2009.
+The show is a spin-off of Who Wants to Be a Millionaire? and began airing on the Nine Network on 20 April 2009.
 As with the original Australian version of the show, it was hosted by Eddie McGuire and followed a similar format.

-The series has been announced to return in 2026 on Network 10, with Rebecca Gibney to host the program.
+In 2025, it was announced that actress Rebecca Gibney would be hosting a revival of the program on Network 10, which premiered on 2 February 2026, which was simulcast on all four of Network 10 channels: 10, 10 Drama, 10 Comedy and Nickelodeon, the latter of which via the Nick@Nite block.